buildpacks/rfcs/text/0000-multiarch-builders-and-package.md

 ```
 - When `more than 1 target is defined`
   - When `--publish` or `--format file` is specified
-    - For each `target` an OCI image will be created, following our current process
+    - For each `target` an OCI image will be created, following these rules
+      - `pack` will copy everything in the root folder excluding all `{os}/**` folder
-      - `pack` will determine the binaries path (based on the `targets.path` in the buildpack.toml or infering a folder structure similar to the one show above)
+      - `pack` will determine the **target root binary folder**, this is the specific root folder for a given `target` (based on the `targets.path` in the buildpack.toml or inferring it from a folder structure similar to the one show above)
-      - `pack` will include the binaries in the buildpack package OCI image
+        - `pack` will copy everything from the **target root binary folder** into the base buildpack package folder, in case a conflict file name is found, `pack` will **override** the existing file with the latest one
     - If more than 1 OCI image was created, an [image index](https://github.com/opencontainers/image-spec/blob/master/image-index.md) will be created to combine them
   - When `--daemon` is specified
     - `pack` can keep using `docker.OSType` to determine the target `os` and probably can do some validations it the `os` is valid target